Rafay Baloch

+Rafay Baloch (born 5 February 1993) is a Pakistani ethical hacker and security researcher.

+On 23 March 2022, ISPR recognized Rafay Baloch's contribution in the field of Cyber Security with Pride for Pakistan award.
+In 2021, Islamabad High court designated Baloch as an amicus curia for a case concerning social media regulations.
+Rafay Baloch has been featured in several international publications for his work in cybersecurity and digital privacy issues.

 Personal life

-Rafay Baloch attended Bahria University from which he obtained a Bachelor's degree in Computer Science.
-Baloch is currently placed in Hall of Fame of Bahria University.
+Rafay Baloch was born in 1993 in Karachi.
+He attended Bahria University from which he obtained a bachelor's degree in computer science.

 Career

 Baloch began his hacking career while he was still doing his bachelor's.
-He then wrote a book called "Ethical Hacking Penetration Testing Guide".
-He is the first Pakistani security researcher to be acknowledged by Google, Facebook, PayPal, Apple, Microsoft and many other international organizations.

-He has also written several papers on information security, namely "HTML5 Modern Day Attack Vectors", "Web Application Firewall Bypass", and "Bypassing Browser Security Policies For Fun And Profit".

-Rafay Baloch is currently serving the Pakistan Telecommunication Authority as Cyber Security Advisor.

-Bug bounty programs

-Baloch has been active into bug bounty programs and has reported several critical vulnerabilities in several open source web applications as well as in bug bounty programs.
+He has been active into bug bounty programs and has reported several critical vulnerabilities in several open-source web applications as well as in bug bounty programs.
 Baloch found critical vulnerabilities in PayPal in 2012: he hacked into PayPal servers by exploiting a remote code execution vulnerability.
 He was rewarded $10,000 and a job offer to work for them as a Security Researcher that he refused as he was still doing his bachelor's at that time.
-HackRead, a news platform on InfoSec, listed him among “10 Famous Bug Bounty Hunters of All Time”.
 Baloch has also been awarded $5000 by Google and Firefox for baring the vulnerability in their browsers.
+In 2014, he has been recognized as one of the world’s top five ethical hacker by Checkmarx.